Yemen says soldier killed in protest city of Taiz

 The U.N.
 Security Council echoed that call on Tuesday, citing a humanitarian crisis and the al Qaeda threat.

-A local government official in Abyan province said on Friday that a government air strike on the town of al-Khamila had killed 10 Islamist fighters the previous evening.

-The town lies near the provincial capital of Zinjibar, which fell to Islamist militants in May, sparking a round of clashes that has displaced some 90,000 of Abyan's residents.

-(Reporting by Mohammed Ghobari and Mohammed Mukhashaf; Writing by Joseph Logan; Editing by Gareth Jones)
+(Reporting by Mohammed Ghobari; Writing by Joseph Logan; Editing by Mark Heinrich)